spack/spack/lib/spack/docs/analyze.rst

 Analyze
 =======

-The analyze commands allows you to take an existing package install, and run an analyzer to extract one or more metrics.
-The metrics can range from reading metadata about install files and output to extracting Application Binary Interface (ABI) information from binaries.
+The analyze command is a front-end to various tools that let us analyze package installations.
+Each analyzer is a module for a different kind of analysis that can be done on a package installation, including (but not limited to) binary, log, or text analysis.
+Thus, the analyze command group allows you to take an existing package install, choose an analyzer, and extract some output for the package using it.

 -----------------
 Analyzer Metadata
 -----------------

-For all analyzers, we write to an ``analyze`` folder in the package install directory metadata folder.
-For example, here we see an analyze folder that is alongside a wget install:
+For all analyzers, we write to an ``analyzers`` folder in your spack ``$HOME`` directory, or the value that you specify in your spack config at ``config:analyzers_dir``.
+We don't want to write to your package install folder in the case that it is read only.
+For example, here we see the results of running an analysis on zlib:

 .. code-block:: console

-    $ ls .spack/
+    $ tree ~/.spack/analyzers/
-    analyze                   archived-files                     repos                              spack-build-03-build-out.txt
-    spack-build-out.txt       install_environment.json           spack-build-01-autoreconf-out.txt  spack-build-04-install-out.txt
-    spack-configure-args.txt  install_manifest.json              spack-build-02-configure-out.txt   spack-build-env.txt
-    spec.yaml
+    /home/vanessa/.spack/analyzers/
+    └── linux-ubuntu20.04-skylake
+        └── gcc-9.3.0
+            └── zlib-1.2.11-sl7m27mzkbejtkrajigj3a3m37ygv4u2
+                ├── spack-analyzer-environment-variables.json
+                ├── spack-analyzer-install-files.json
+                └── spack-analyzer-libabigail-libz.so.1.2.11.xml

-This means that you can always find analyzer output in this folder.
-Sometimes the output is a bit redundant - parsed files from the folder above, but it's been added to be namespaced as an analyzer output.
+This means that you can always find analyzer output in this folder, and it is organized with the same logic as the package install it was run for.
+If you want to customize this top level folder, simply provide the ``--outdir`` argument to ``spack analyze``.
+Note that the organization of the install folders shown above will not be written if you specify a custom directory - it will write to the folder you specify, verbatim.

 -----------------
 Listing Analyzers